-mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Print Name Apprentice Signature
+(mm/dd/yy) Trainer Print Name ♦ Trainer Signature (mm/dd/yy) Apprentice Signature College of Trades ID

 8051.0 Create, Modify and Interpret Schematics, Drawings and Specifications

 Electricians create, modify and interpret schematics, drawings and specifications as part of their job.
 When working with schematics, drawings and specifications it is important for electricians to understand how to read and interpret electrical symbols as well as recognize and apply the different types of drawings and their uses.
 Electricians should use schematics, drawings and specifications to anticipate hazards on the worksite.
 Industrial Electricians need to understand electrical drawings and schematics for servicing and troubleshooting facility and industrial electrical systems.
 Industrial Electricians work with different diagrams and schematics including but not limited to; block diagrams, pictorials, one-line diagrams, wiring diagrams, terminal diagrams, schematics, electrical floor plans.